iwayvietnam/zimbra-multi-tenancy/README.txt

   * Update an existing alias
   * Delete an existing alias

-6. Integrated Zimbra API (libraries) in PHP.
+6. Integrated with Zimbra API (libraries) in PHP.

 REQUIREMENTS